RichieHakim/ROICaT/README.md

   NWB, raw/custom ROI data and more.
 See below for details on how to use any data type with ROICaT.

-**What are the minimum computing needs?**
-- We recommend the following as a starting point:
-    - 4 GB of RAM (more for large data sets e.g., ~32 GB for 100K neurons)
-    - GPU not required but will increase run speeds ~5-50x

 <br>
 <br>